LarsEckart/codex-wrapped/README.md

 The tool generates:

 1. **Terminal Summary** — Quick stats overview in your terminal
-2. **PNG Image** — A beautiful, shareable wrapped card saved to your home directory
+2. **PNG Image** — A beautiful, shareable wrapped card you can save to your home directory
-3. **Clipboard** — Automatically copies the image to your clipboard

 ## Data Source